-Unless otherwise indicated, organizations receiving a grant in the amount of $3,000 or more must submit a grant report or scholarship update detailing activities supported by the foundation during the grant year.
-For grantee organizations participating in the College and Career Access, Persistence and Success (CCAPS) Common Reporting Framework please adhere to the 2020 calendar year reporting and checklist deadlines.
+Organizations receiving a grant in the amount of $3,000 or more must submit a grant report or scholarship update detailing activities supported by the foundation during the grant year.
+For grantee organizations participating in the College and Career Access, Persistence and Success (CCAPS) Common Reporting Framework, please adhere to the 2021 calendar year reporting and checklist deadlines.

 New, Renewing, and Multi-Year Grantees

 Scholarship grant recipients need not submit a grant report form.
 The foundation requests a short (1-2 paragraphs) update with information about the scholarship recipient(s) and any changes to your scholarship program.

 The foundation does not require a yearly proposal for renewed funding.
-Grantees currently receiving a one-year grant from the foundation are automatically considered for renewed support by the board of directors in the fall, unless your organization’s 2019 award notification letter states other grant commitment terms.
+Grantees currently receiving a one-year grant from the foundation are automatically considered for renewed support by the board of directors in the fall, unless your organization’s 2020 year end award notification letter states other grant commitment terms.
 Multi-year grantees should refer to their most recent award letter for clarification on their funding cycle.
 Your organization will be notified if and when a proposal should be submitted.